When Is the Best Time

 - North Atlantic storms during autumn and winter bring swells to the canyon

-- Incoming tide makes the conditions even better
+- The incoming tide makes the conditions even better

 Portugal is my second home country due to my family living around Lisbon and Estoril.
-If you’ve never been to Portugal before here are our recommendations on how to get the most out of your stay.
-First of all, traveling in Portugal is more convenient by car.
+If you’ve never been to Portugal before, here are our recommendations on how to get the most out of your stay.
+First of all, travelling in Portugal is more convenient by car.
 Rental cars are much cheaper in the winter season.

 Best Months to Visit